maartenvanvliet/absinthe_sdl/README.md

-# Important!
+> #### Important! {: .neutral}
+>
-The Absinthe 1.5 rc.0 release contains a feature to generate SDL from an Absinthe schema.
+> Absinthe 1.5 and up contains a feature to generate SDL from an Absinthe schema.
 This is a better approach than what this repository does.
-See https://hexdocs.pm/absinthe/1.5.0-rc.0/Mix.Tasks.Absinthe.Schema.Sdl.html#content for more information.
+See https://hexdocs.pm/absinthe/Mix.Tasks.Absinthe.Schema.Sdl.html for more information.

 # AbsintheSdl